HomeLatest NewsTelecomGlobal telecom giant Verizon Business looks to push 5G and wireless tech for contactless payments

 Register Now →

-The global companies are also planning to use computer vision technology and computing to provide automatic checkout at unattended retail stores, similar to what Amazon did with Go stores.
+The global companies are also planning to use technology and cloud computing to provide automatic checkout at unattended retail stores, similar to what Amazon did with Go stores.

 The new concept is yet to be fully adopted by major global chains due to the high costs involved in deploying the necessary technology.

-Verizon Business, however, aims to achieve a significant reduction in such costs, as the company is working with retail technology specialist AiFi to use computer vision and artificial intelligence to create autonomous shopping experiences.
+Verizon Business, however, aims to achieve a significant reduction in such costs, as the company is working with retail technology specialist AiFi to use computer vision and to create autonomous shopping experiences.

 Get the day's headlines from Tech Observer straight in your inbox